ucsb-cs9/f24-burk/labs/text/README.md

   it removes and returns  the character at that index; otherwise, it removes and returns the last character in the text.

-You'll also need some helper functions  so the autograder can validate your list
+You'll also need some extra member functions so the autograder can validate your list structure:
-structure:

 - `head()` returns the first node in the list, or `None`.
 - `tail()` returns the last node in the list, or `None`.